Intuz-production/yii2-validator-php/README.md

 <h1>Features</h1>

 - Pass array of required params for any REST API into component's function
-- function will check and return with any missing params or if any param is passed as blank
+- Function will check and return with any missing params or if any param is passed as blank

 <h1>Getting Started</h1>